mzanwar/mzanwar.github.io/_posts/2017-08-23-gaps-in-knowledge.markdown, .md

-In our next post we will discuss how we can discover these gaps and how to plug them.
+In our next post we will discuss how to uncover these gaps and how to plug them.